Intersubjective Process

 Human beings have a need as deep as hunger and thirst to establish intersubjective constructions (including projective identifications), in order to find an exit from unending, futile wanderings in their own internal object world.

-Ogden elevates the intersubjective process from a clinical technique to a fundamental human need, arguing that the unconscious intersubjective alliance is necessary for psychological development and change.
+Ogden elevates the intersubjective process from analytic technique to a primary human drive, arguing that self-analysis alone is structurally insufficient for psychological transformation.

 Ogden, Thomas, The Analytic Third: Implications for Psychoanalytic Theory and Technique, 1994thesis